Earth-Friendly Pet Odor & Stain Remover

 We take pets’ lives very seriously and would never mislead a pet owner for the sake of commercial gain.

 • Do smells get worse before they get better?
+And how long will the carpet & pad take to dry?

-Sometimes, but this is dependent on the chemistry of the animal's urine, how long the urine has been there and other factors.
-We've seen urine areas treated and their smell went away almost instantly, but we've also seen situations where the odors got a lot worse until DooDoo Voodoo did its thing and totally dried.
-Please allow DooDoo Voodoo time to fully dry in the carpet backing, pad and subfloor (if you've wet the area to that extent) before making a judgment as to whether it's been effective, or whether you need to apply a second treatment.
+Often yes, but this is dependent on the chemistry of the animal's urine, how long the urine has been there and other factors.
+We've seen urine areas treated and their smell went away almost instantly, but we've also seen situations where the odors got worse until DooDoo Voodoo did its thing and totally dried.
+Please allow DooDoo Voodoo time to

 • What's involved in mixing up the Pet Odor 911 formula?